 My research focuses primarily on eye movements during reading, and I am interested in advancing the field of psycholinguistics through the implementation and testing of computational models.
-I am particularly interested in the processing of abbreviations such as textisms and acronyms as they provide unique opportunities to explore orthographic, phonological, and semantic representations.
-A somewhat newer line of research that I have been exploring involves the top-down influence that reading perspective plays in reading comprehension (including the cross cultural influences that often drive differences in perspective).
-I am also currently exploring how bottom-up and top-down aspects of text influence both foveal and parafoveal processing with the goal of aiding in the improvement of font design and text displays.
-My complete CV is attached below along with my research and teaching statements.
+I am particularly interested in the processing of abbreviations such as textisms and acronyms as they provide unique opportunities to explore the processing of orthographic, phonological, and semantic representations.
+I have also been exploring how differences in reading perspective (what readers are interested in) influence reading comprehension (including the cross cultural influences that often drive differences in perspective).
+Efficient reading requires a number of complex cognitive processes operating in harmony.
+To that effect, much of my research has focused on the interplay between bottom-up (font characteristics) and top-down (language characteristics) influence both foveal and parafoveal processing.